den-materials/create-an-issue-project3/readme.md

 ## Exercise

 #### Requirements
-- Yokel will be reviewing Anima.
-Anima wil be reviewing Color Psychology.
-Color Psychology will be reviewing Dine/Grub.
-Dine/Grub will be reviewing Yokel.
+- Homebrew Heroes will be reviewing Swipe Bite.
+Swipe Bite wil be reviewing Dog Checkin.
+Dog Checkin will be reviewing Homebrew Heroes.
 - For the group you're reviewing do the following:

   1. Clone their repo (you do not need to `fork` it, because you will not need to `push` to it.)